LianhaoZ/LianhaoZ/README.md

 I'm a junior at Northwestern University pursuing a 4-year concurrent BA/MS in Computer Science.

-I am interested in Full Stack Development, Cybersecurity, and Computer Systems.
+I am interested in Software Development, Cybersecurity, and Computer Systems.
 You can find out more about what I've worked on at [my website](https://lianhaoz.netlify.app)!

 📫 Need to reach me?
 Shoot me an email at [Lianzheng@u.northwestern.edu](mailto:Lianzheng@u.northwestern.edu)